Ashland residents will have a chance to vote on a proposed Jackson County library district in May 2014.

 Currently the city levy supplements hours and services at the library.

 "The levy wouldn't purchase anything close to what we have now," Kanner said.

-Alternately, Ashland could join in with communities such as Talent and Jacksonville that have traditionally supported libraries to form its own south Rogue Valley library district.
+Alternately, Ashland could join with communities like Talent and Jacksonville that have traditionally supported libraries to form its own South Valley Library District.